-The following communication, received on 19 March 2021, is being circulated at the request of the delegations of Argentina, Australia, Belize, Brazil, Burkina Faso, Canada, Chile, Colombia, Costa Rica, Côte d'Ivoire, Dominican Republic, Ecuador, Guatemala, Mexico, Paraguay, Peru, Senegal, Singapore, Tajikistan, the United States of America, Uruguay and Viet Nam.1
+The following communication, received on 27 April 2022, is being circulated at the request of the delegations of the African Group, ACP Group, Argentina, Australia, Belize, Brazil, Burkina Faso, Cabo Verde, Canada, Chile, Colombia, Costa Rica, Côte d'Ivoire, Dominican Republic, Ecuador, El Salvador, The Gambia, Guatemala, Honduras, Japan, Malaysia, Mexico, Mongolia, New Zealand, Panama, Paraguay, Peru, Senegal, Singapore, Tajikistan, Togo, Ukraine, the United States of America, Uruguay and Viet Nam.1

+MINISTERIAL DECLARATION
-1. The twelfth WTO Ministerial Conference coincides with the 25^{th} anniversary of the Agreement on the Application of Sanitary and Phytosanitary Measures (SPS Agreement) - an opportune point to reflect on the successes achieved since its adoption, and to recognize the challenges ahead resulting from emerging pressures that may significantly impact international trade in food, animals and plants.

-2. We wish to take this opportunity to underline that the SPS Agreement and its provisions are as relevant and applicable today as they were in 1995, and they continue to safeguard the right for Members to take measures necessary for the protection of human, animal or plant life or health.

-3. In addition to this, the proper implementation of the SPS Agreement by Members supports rural livelihoods, facilitates trade, and supports sustainable agricultural growth.
-Of particular note to these outcomes are the contributions of the SPS Agreement's provisions requiring Members to be transparent in taking SPS measures; and that these measures be based on scientific principles, applied only to the extent necessary to protect human, animal or plant life or health, and not be maintained without sufficient scientific evidence, including through an assessment of risk.

-4. We recognize that the WTO Committee on Sanitary and Phytosanitary Measures (SPS Committee) has been instrumental in advancing the implementation of the SPS Agreement, particularly as it relates to improving the transparency of SPS measures through increased notification among Members.
+- 1. The twelfth WTO Ministerial Conference takes place following the 25^{th} anniversary of the Agreement on the Application of Sanitary and Phytosanitary Measures (SPS Agreement) an opportune point to reflect on the successes achieved since its adoption, and to recognize the challenges ahead resulting from emerging pressures that may significantly impact international trade in food, animals and plants. - 2.
+We wish to take this opportunity to underline that the SPS Agreement and its provisions are as relevant and applicable today as they were in 1995, and they continue to safeguard the right for Members to take measures necessary for the protection of human, animal or plant life or health. - 3.
+In addition to this, the proper implementation of the SPS Agreement by Members supports rural livelihoods, facilitates trade, and supports sustainable agricultural growth.
+Of particular note to these outcomes are the contributions of the SPS Agreement's provisions requiring Members to be transparent in taking SPS measures; and that these measures be based on scientific principles, applied only to the extent necessary to protect human, animal or plant life or health, and not be maintained without sufficient scientific evidence, including through an assessment of risk. - 4.
+We recognize that the WTO Committee on Sanitary and Phytosanitary Measures (SPS Committee) has been instrumental in advancing the implementation of the SPS Agreement, particularly as it relates to improving the transparency of SPS measures through increased notification among Members.
 Looking to the future, the SPS Committee will continue to undertake valuable work, and Members remain committed to the continued enhancement of the implementation of the SPS Agreement.

-5. We reaffirm the rights and obligations of Members established by the SPS Agreement and call for Members' strengthened adherence to the SPS Agreement to support international trade while ensuring the protection of human, animal and plant life or health.

-6. The Membership acknowledges that the global agricultural landscape has evolved since the adoption of the SPS Agreement in 1995.
-This evolution has brought about a variety of new opportunities and emerging pressures for the international trade in food, animals and plants, including but not limited to:
+This revision is to add the delegations of Malaysia and Mongolia as co-sponsors to the communication.

-1 Please note that the original version of this document was circulated on 28 February 2020.
+1 Please note that the original version of this document was circulated on 28 February 2020 to the SPS Committee as G/SPS/GEN/1758.